muazzamaqeel/SmartPacifier-Tool/README.md

 # SmartPacifier-Tool (Version 2)
-This is the evolution of our original prototype, designed to streamline sensor configuration, data acquisition, and analysis across multiple platforms—Android, iOS, Linux, and Windows.
+This is the evolution of our original prototype, designed to streamline sensor configuration, data acquisition, and analysis across multiple platforms Android, iOS, Linux, and Windows.
 Building on the initial .NET-based solution, this version introduces expanded capabilities such as real-time monitoring, MQTT integration, and optional Docker-based data storage.

 Whether you’re a researcher or developer, SmartPacifier-Tool offers: